CyCraft/magnetar/docs/docs-main/write-data/index.md

 // ✅ instead do NOT await
 pokedexModule.insert({ name: 'squirtle' })
-// you can immidiately access the inserted data (even if the remote store takes a while longer) pokedexModule.data.values()
+// you can immediately access the inserted data (even if the remote store takes a while longer) pokedexModule.data.values()
 ```